How to Make a Compost Heap

 You also don’t want to put baby diapers into a compost heap.

-First of all, any of these items will end up smelling pretty bad and could lead to unwanted pests, such as bugs and rodents getting into the compost.
+First of all, any of these items will end up smelling pretty bad and could attract unwanted pests, such as bugs and rodents, into the compost.

 You also don’t want to add weeds such as dandelions or seed heads from your plants and flowers.

-Plastic, glass, and metals are also unsuitable for composting and need to be recycled.
+Plastic, glass, and metal are also unsuitable for composting and must be recycled.

 What to Add to Your Compost Heap

 Get it right!
-Getting good composting means making sure you get the mix right.
+Getting good compost means getting the mix right.
 Browns and greens need to be properly balanced.

-- Browns include leaves, straw, hay, and sawdust and are high in carbon which is a good source of energy for the compost microbes.
+• Browns include leaves, straw, hay, and sawdust, and are high in carbon, a good source of energy for compost microbes.

 You also need to make sure that your compost heap or bin gets enough air.
-This is important so that the material composts and doesn’t just rot.
+This is important so that the material composts rather than just rotting.

 Adding crumpled-up paper and cardboard is a simple but effective way to create air pockets.
 You can also add air to the material by turning or mixing the contents.